Standing to Become a Councillor

 - having a connection with the local area

 This connection can be the fact that you have lived or worked in the district for the previous 12 months, but you are also eligible to stand if you have been the owner or tenant of any land or premises within Mole Valley for the whole of the previous 12 months, or are a local government elector in Mole Valley.

 You are unable to stand for election as a councillor:

 - if you are a paid officer of a local authority and/or in a politically restricted post

 - if you are bankrupt

 - if you have been sentenced to a term of imprisonment of not less than three months, without the option of a fine, in the previous five years

 - if you are disqualified under any enactment for corrupt or illegal practices

 Prospective Candidates Seminar

-A seminar for prospective candidates is held at Pippbrook every year, lasting approximately two hours.
+A seminar for prospective candidates is held every year.